-One of the rarest Nintendo 64 games in the collecting world will sell for a small fortune this week at Heritage, as a sealed copy of “Clay Fighter: Sculptor’s Cut” crosses the auction block for the first time in history.
+One of the rarest Nintendo 64 games in the collecting world sold for a small fortune this week at Heritage, as a sealed copy of “Clay Fighter: Sculptor’s Cut” fetched $175,000 in its inaugural auction appearance.

-With bidding for the little-known game reaching $55,000 (including buyer’s premium) with a day remaining, how exactly did the 1998 title receive its distinction as a rare grail of video game collecting?
+With such an extraordinary price tag — placing it as one of the most valuable N64 games of all time, how exactly did the 1998 title receive its distinction as a rare grail of video game collecting?

 It’s believed only 20,000 copies of the game were ever made.
 Due to the nature of having a game pass through countless hands, rented over and over again by gamers, most copies took a beating.